ibraheemhsn/flutter-beginners-tutorial/README.md

 ```

 ## Lesson 20 Extracting Widgets
-- move the Widget to class in separate file, extends StatelessWidget, define parameter and consructure. call this object from anywhere.
+- move the Widget to class in separate file, extends StatelessWidget, define parameter and consructure. override build method. call this object from anywhere.

 ```
   class QuoteCard extends StatelessWidget {